xigxog/kubefox/docs/getting_started/quickstart.md

     main    qa      👋 Hey World!
     main    prod    👋 Hey Universe!
     ```

+What is happening here?

+1. The first request is going to the `qa` subpath and no deployment or Virtual
+   Environment is specified.
+KubeFox will route the request to the
+   currently-released version of the `hello-world` App in the qa Virtual
+   Environment, which is the hello-world-v1 deployment (AppDeployment to be specific) - our original version.
+2. The second request is routed to the 'prod' subpath and the `hello-world-v1`
+   deployment and `prod` Virtual Environment are specified - so we'll again be
+   accessing v1, our original version.
+3. The third request is routed to the `hello-world-main` deployment in the `qa`
+   Virtual Environment.
+When we did the `Fox Publish` above, we replaced the
+   `hello-world-main` deployment with the one we just modified (where we say
+   "Hey" instead of "Hello").
+4. The last request is the same - it's routed to the (new) `hello-world-main` deployment in the `prod`
+   Virtual Environment.

 Now that you've created a new AppDeployment, take another look at the Pods
 running on Kubernetes.